natimys/natimys/README.md

 👋 Hi!
-My name's Sergei, I'm a backend developer, first-year student, coding for about 9 months.
+My name's Sergei, I'm a backend developer, student, coding for about a year.

 🔧 Stack: Python · FastAPI · PostgreSQL · SQLAlchemy · Redis · Docker · Alembic
 🧠 I also have some experience with C/C++, interested in clean architecture